SeanKilleen/seankilleen.github.io/_posts/2014-01-20-its-the-backblaze-restores-that-fail.markdown

 * Is Backblaze neglecting its restoration services knowing that customers will likely opt for the $99-189 purchase of a shipped HDD because their data is precious?
 I certainly hope not, but it seems to be a possible conflict of interest.

 ###Footnotes
-[^1]: I've heard this in the industry for years, but since I don't know the originator, I'll give <a href="http://www.hanselman.com/blog/TheComputerBackupRuleOfThree.aspx" >Scott Hanselman</a> the credit.
+[^1]: I've heard this in the industry for years, but since I don't know the originator, I'll give [Scott Hanselman](http://www.hanselman.com/blog/TheComputerBackupRuleOfThree.aspx) the credit.

 [^2]: Side note: If you are going to scan your documents -- like say, **serial keys to your OS** -- don't keep them as remote files only.
 In general, I'll be switching to an additional form of backup for local as well.

 [^3]: Seriously, I commend his willingness to engage with a slightly-frustrated customer who found him on Twitter during the weekend.
-It was a long shot but his response inspires confidence. <a href="http://storify.com/seankilleen/very-supportive-conversation-with-backblaze-ceo" >Here's the Storify of our conversation so far</a>; I'll edit it as progress is made.
+It was a long shot but his response inspires confidence.
+[Here's the Storify of our conversation so far](http://storify.com/seankilleen/very-supportive-conversation-with-backblaze-ceo); I'll edit it as progress is made.